 Brain injuries can be emotionally and financially devastating.
-Spouses, parents, and children have to juggle their new roles as caregivers, while victims have to learn to live with disabilities and even altered personalities.
-Meanwhile, medical bills accumulate, both the victim and often their spouse miss work, and the family struggles to pay household bills.
+Spouses, parents, and children must juggle their new roles as caregivers, while victims must learn to live with disabilities and even altered personalities.
+Meanwhile, medical bills accumulate, both the victim and their spouse often miss work, and the family struggles to pay household bills.

 The brain injury lawyers at the Law Offices of Anidjar & Levine understand the serious consequences of brain injuries, and we work to help personal injury accident victims and their families.
-Call our Fort Lauderdale office today for a free case evaluation and begin to explore your options for recovering compensation.
+Our Fort Lauderdale personal injury lawyers can explore your options for recovering compensation.